-Call for Nominations to the Committee on Lesbian, Gay, Bisexual & Transgender Concerns
+Call for Nominations to the Committee on Sexual Orientation and Gender Identity

-The Committee on Lesbian, Gay, Bisexual and Transgender Concerns (CLGBTC) seeks nominations for two positions beginning Jan.
-1, 2014.
+The Committee on Sexual Orientation and Gender Diversity (CSOGD, formerly the Committee on Lesbian, Gay, Bisexual and Transgender Concerns) seeks nominations for two positions beginning Jan.
+1, 2016.
 Nominees are sought who have experience or expertise relevant to one or more of the following areas:

-- Self-identification as a transgender and/or gender non-conforming person; and
+- Self-identification as a transgender and/or gender non-conforming person.

 All nomination candidates should demonstrate commitment and engagement in cultural competence (awareness, knowledge and skills) in the arenas of training, research, teaching, practice and/or public policy related to understanding multiple and intersecting identities among culturally diverse LGBTQ individuals and communities.

 The committee particularly welcomes nominations of ethnic minority psychologists, bisexual psychologists, psychologists with disabilities and transgender psychologists, and other psychologists who are members of underrepresented groups.
-In considering nominees, the committee will also consider the range of major fields and specializations in psychology and the geographic diversity represented in its membership.
+In considering nominees, the committee will also consider areas of expertise or specialization within psychology, stage of career (early, mid, later) and the overall diversity represented in its membership.

 The committee's mission is to:

-Study and evaluate on an ongoing basis how the issues and concerns of lesbian, gay male, bisexual and transgender psychologists can best be dealt with;
+- Study and evaluate on an ongoing basis how the issues and concerns of sexual orientation and gender diverse (e.g., Lesbian, Gay, Bisexual, Transgender and Queer [LGBTQ]) psychologists can best be dealt with.

-Encourage objective and unbiased research in areas relevant to lesbian, gay male, bisexual and transgender adults and youths and the social impact of such research;
+- Encourage objective and unbiased research in areas relevant to sexual orientation and gender diverse (e.g., LBGTQ) adults and youths and the social impact of such research.

-Examine the consequences of inaccurate information and stereotypes about lesbian, gay male, bisexual and transgender adults and youth in clinical practice;
+- Examine the consequences of inaccurate information and stereotypes about sexual orientation and gender diverse (e.g., LBGTQ) adults and youth in clinical practice.

-Develop educational materials for distribution to psychologists and others; and
+- Develop educational materials for distribution to psychologists and others.

-Make recommendations regarding the integration of these issues into the APA's activities to further the cause of civil and legal rights of lesbian, gay male, bisexual and transgender psychologists within the profession.
+- Make recommendations regarding the integration of these issues into the APA's activities to further the cause of human rights of sexual orientation and gender diverse (e.g., LBGTQ) individuals and communities.

 How to Apply

-The nominee and/or nominator should provide a statement of interest, highlighting the nominee's qualifications for the committee and expertise or interest in the targeted areas above; the nominee's curriculum vita should accompany this statement.
-Self-nominations are accepted.
+These materials should highlight the nominee's qualifications for the committee and expertise or interest in the targeted areas above.

 Public Interest Directorate